Jersey City Birth Malpractice Lawyer

 • Hypoxic-Ischemic Encephalopathy (HIE): Brain injury from oxygen/blood-flow interruption near delivery.
 Delays in responding to abnormal fetal heart tracings, unmanaged cord problems, or slow decision-making on C-section can increase harm.

 • Cerebral Palsy (CP): Often linked to in-labor hypoxic injury or preterm complications.
+Cerebral palsy is a group of neurological disorders that affect movement, caused by brain issues rather than nerve damage in the limbs.
 Errors can include missed infection signs, untreated preeclampsia, or inadequate fetal monitoring.

-• Brachial Plexus/Erb’s Palsy: Nerve damage, frequently after shoulder dystocia.
+• Brachial Plexus/Erb’s Palsy: Brachial plexus injuries, including Erb’s palsy, frequently occur after shoulder dystocia.
+Shoulder dystocia happens when the baby’s passage through the birth canal is obstructed, and improper maneuvers during delivery can cause nerve injuries.
 Preventable contributors can include excessive traction, poor dystocia management, or continuing a difficult operative vaginal delivery instead of converting to C-section.

 • Skull fractures/cephalohematomas/intracranial hemorrhage: Sometimes associated with vacuum or forceps misapplication, or unmanaged coagulation risks.